cmnrv/ansikube/README.md

 # Ansikube

-This project is used to configure and manage Kubernetes clusters through Ansible, using simple YAML definitions and configurations.

 The purpose of this project is to provide an operational Kubernetes cluster within minutes.
 This includes components to handle traffic, TLS certificates, datastores, monitoring and a few other features.
+Everything is handled through Ansible playbooks and roles, using simple YAML definitions and configurations.

 Please note that this is still a work in progress and thus the project could go through a major overhaul at some point.